BernaldoPenasAntelo/Windows-MITRE_ATT-CK-Wazuh-Rules/README.md

 1. The first one **rules_regular_events.txt** consist on rules that one can obtain just with regular windows events

-### Note that in many cases you must enable the event in wazuh agent config
+### Notice that in many cases you must enable specific event gathering in wazuh agent config
 >  <localfile>
 >    <location>Security</location>
 >    <log_format>eventchannel</log_format>